waynetanjh/QR-Code-Generator-with-Custom-Logo-Embedded/README.md

 # QR-Code-Generator-with-Custom-Logo-Embedded
-Websites Online require you to pay for this so I made my own
+Websites Online require you to pay to generate a custom QR code with a logo embedded in the middle.
+I didn't want to pay so I made my own

 This is how the QR code generated looks like